 Urban%20Enterprise%20Zone%20Program.pdf (accessed July 19, 2017).

 - Becker, S. 2017.
 Establishing a charitable state tax credit to finance regional wellness funds.
-ReThink Health blog, December 20, https://www.rethinkhealth.org/the-rethinkers-blog/establishing-a-charitable-state-tax-credit-to-finance-regional-wellness-funds (accessed August 2, 2018).
+ReThink Health blog, December 20.
+Available at: https://www.rethinkhealth.org/the-rethinkers-blog/establishing-a-charitable-state-tax-credit-to-finance-regional-wellness-funds (accessed August 2, 2018).

 - Burke, N. 2018.
 Incenting the private sector to invest in population health: A tax credit for self-insured employers.
-ReThink Health blog, January 16, https://www.rethinkhealth.org/the-rethinkers-blog/incenting-the-private-sector-to-invest-in-population-health-a-tax-credit-for-self-insured-employers (accessed August 2, 2018).
+ReThink Health blog, January 16.
+Available at: https://www.rethinkhealth.org/the-rethinkers-blog/incenting-the-private-sector-to-invest-in-population-health-a-tax-credit-for-self-insured-employers (accessed August 2, 2018).